thiagokokada/blog/2024-08-05/01-my-favorite-device-is-a-chromebook.md

 Like I said at the start of the article, the device is woefully slow thanks to its CPU and eMMC.
-It does mean that, for example, activating my Home-Manager configuration takes a while (around 1 minute).
+It does mean that, for example, activating my Home-Manager configuration takes a while (around 1 minute, vs a few seconds in my laptop).
 But it is much faster than say, [nix-on-droid](https://github.com/nix-community/nix-on-droid-app), that the last time I tried in a much more powerful device ([Xiaomi Pad 5](https://www.gsmarena.com/xiaomi_pad_5-11042.php)), took 30 minutes until I